Educational Bookings at Combe Mill

 There has been a mill here since the Domesday book and water was the main power source.
 When the railway arrived in the early 19th century it made possible the transport of the beam engine and Cornish boiler which were installed in the late 1800s.
 The mill cut and machined wood for a variety of purposes and the coal to burn and the products created were transported by rail from the Mills own siding.

-Many aspects of the school syllabus can be illustrated by seeing the engines, machinery and craft tools at the mill – social history, craft & design, STEM, and so on.
+Teachers are able to map many syllabus topics to the content of the Mill as illustrated by the working engines, machinery and craft tools at the mill – social history, craft & design, STEM, and so on.

-Our learning modules have been tailored to meet the current syllabus.
+We have created several learning modules that can be used to meet the current syllabus.

-Visit the beam engine and Cornish steam boiler installed to provide an alternative energy source.
+When water power is unavailable, explain the power of steam and vacuum by examining how the beam engine and Cornish steam boiler operated.
 Investigate working models that use steam to drive machinery.

 Handle and identify old tools used to shape the wood to make handles, wheels and other wooden objects needed by Blenheim Estate and the Palace.